-The City of Rogers conducted the Action Plan process in accordance with their adopted Resident Participation Plan to formulate the 2020 Action Plan.
-Discussion of the Community Development Block Grant (CDBG) Program process started in July 2019.
-Applications were accepted between July 30, 2019 and October 1, 2019.
-The City encouraged participation by low and moderate-income persons particularly those living in slum and blighted areas of the City, as defined by HUD, and in areas where CDBG funds are proposed to be used.
+The City of Rogers conducted the Action Plan process in accordance with their adopted Citizen Participation Plan to formulate the 2021 Annual Action Plan.
+Discussion of the Community Development Block Grant (CDBG) Program process started in August 2020.
+Applications were accepted between August 25, 2020 and October 2, 2020.
+The City encouraged participation by low and moderate-income persons particularly those living in slum and blighted areas of the City, as defined by the Department of Housing and Urban Development (HUD), and in areas where CDBG funds are proposed to be used.
 The City took steps to encourage participation of all its residents, including minorities and non-English speaking persons, as well as persons with disabilities.
 The City is able to provide translation for our Spanish speaking population.
-All meetings were conducted in buildings and that were accessible to persons with disabilities.
-The City expects to receive, including specific grant funds and available unspent prior year funds.
+All meetings were conducted in buildings that were accessible to persons with disabilities.
+The City, on an annual basis, will make available to residents, public agencies and other interested parties, information that includes the amount of assistance the City expects to receive, including specific grant funds and available unspent prior year funds.
 The City will also disclose the range of activities undertaken and the amount of funding for each activity.
-The City has posted the Resident Participation Plan as well as the current Consolidated and Action Plans on the City's website in hopes of generating more participation.
+The City has posted the Citizen Participation Plan as well as the current Consolidated and Action Plans on the City's website in hopes of generating more participation.
 All information received in this process is used to help develop all City plans associated with CDBG.

-A Public Hearing was held July 30, 2019 for the purpose of obtaining view of residents, public agencies and other interested parties that will or may be affected by the 2020 Program Year Action Plan.
-Another Public Hearing was held April 14, 2020 to allow public review and comments on the 2020 Draft Action Plan and a comment period was held from April 15, 2020 to May 14, 2020.
+A Public Hearing was held August 25, 2020 for the purpose of obtaining view of citizens, public agencies and other interested parties that will or may be affected by the 2021 Program Year Action Plan.
+Another Public Hearing was held April 30, 2021 to allow public review and comments on the 2021 draft Action Plan and a comment period was held from May 1, 2021 through May 30, 2021.
 The draft was also available on the City of Rogers' website and at City Hall.
-A notice was published in the Northwest Arkansas Democrat/Gazette and on the City's website on April 7, 2020.
+A notice was published in the Northwest Arkansas Democrat/Gazette and on the City's website on April 23, 2021.